straysheep-dev/packer-configs/ubuntu-2404-server/README.md

-# ubuntu-22.04-desktop
+# ubuntu-24.04-server

-A packer template for a standard Ubuntu 22.04 Desktop.
+A packer template for a standard Ubuntu 24.04 Server.

 > [!IMPORTANT]
 > Modifications must be made after the build to allow NetworkManager to handle networking in the desktop environment as described [here](https://github.com/canonical/autoinstall-desktop/blob/4fafe4935501a70e59a54f5138ced14512c5684f/autoinstall.yaml#L57).
 This has been fixed in the ansible role [build_ubuntu_desktop](https://github.com/straysheep-dev/ansible-configs/tree/main/build_ubuntu_desktop).
 It was also found that if you don't remember to disable `systemd-networkd` and `systemd-networkd-wait-online`, this will cause a 2 minute delay on boot where the machine should boot more or less instantaneously.
 This was also fixed in the [build_ubuntu_desktop](https://github.com/straysheep-dev/ansible-configs/tree/main/build_ubuntu_desktop) role.